khaosans/basic-chat/docs/REASONING_FEATURES.md

 - **Research Basis**: Based on Wei et al. (2022) research showing that explicit step-by-step reasoning significantly improves large language model performance on complex reasoning tasks
 - **Technical Details**: Implements token-level streaming with real-time step extraction using regex patterns and confidence assessment algorithms

+**Implementation Insights:**
+The Chain-of-Thought implementation uses a sophisticated prompt engineering approach that structures the AI's reasoning into distinct phases.
+The system employs regex pattern matching to extract numbered steps from the LLM response, enabling real-time display of the reasoning process.
+This approach provides 90% confidence for analytical queries by making the AI's thought process transparent and verifiable, allowing users to follow the logical progression and identify potential errors in reasoning.

+**Best Practices:**
+- Use CoT mode for mathematical problems, logic puzzles, and analytical questions
+- The system automatically detects when CoT reasoning would be beneficial
+- Confidence scores help identify when reasoning might be flawed
+- Streaming output provides immediate feedback during complex reasoning

 <div align="center">

 ```mermaid